 for the protection of cardholder identity and transaction information.

 If you are not covered and do not comply with the standard you could

 face substantial fines imposed by card schemes or result in permanently

 being barred from using card acceptance programmes, should a security

 Now the good news...

-We have teamed up with Trustwave, a PCI Security Standards
+and secure.
+Therefore we have teamed up with Sysnet, a PCI Security

-and send us a copy of your certificate
+external provider and send us a copy of your certificate

-all online fraud occurs using stolen or missused
+all online fraud occurs using stolen or missused payment details.